 #12: DRINK LOCAL

-Breweries, wineries and many eateries serving local beverages and spirits are open if they serve food and have an outdoor patio to serve.
+Breweries, wineries and many eateries serving local beverages and spirits are open for business.
 Enjoy a crisp cold organic beer at Santa Cruz Mountain Brewing with their new food menu items and sip local wines from the Santa Cruz Mountains.

 #13: SCENIC DRIVE